eugeneveldt/Gradient-Mechanics-Open-Research-Repository/README.md

-Based on the structure of your Gradientology README and the specific content of the **Gradient Theory** suite (Papers 1–16) and *Planogenesis* protocol, here is the tailored README for the **Gradient Theory** repository.
+Based on the structure of your Gradientology README and the specific content of the **Gradient Mechanics** suite (Papers 1–16) and *Planogenesis* protocol, here is the tailored README for the **Gradient Mechanics** repository.

 It highlights the shift from "theoretical treatises" to "computational protocols" (R-MEP) and "operational metrics."

 ---

-# Gradient Research - Gradient Theory Open Research Repository
+# Gradient Research - Gradient Mechanics Open Research Repository

 ## Table of Contents